entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > - Cloutier et al. (2020): The original character states provided by Zhu et al. (2017) have been reordered to form a morphocline.

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 43. Vestibular fontanelle: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 43; Cloutier *et al*.
 (2020), Character 43; Simões and Pierce (2021), Character 34; Clement *et al*.
 (2021), Character 43; Lu *et al*.
 (2012), Character 60; Choo *et al*.
 (2024), Character 43
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "?"

 44. Anterior margin of vestibular fontanelle anterior to posterior margin of basicranial fenestra: no (0); yes (1)

 > Zhu *et al*.
 (2017), Character 44; Cloutier *et al*.
 (2020), Character 44; Simões and Pierce (2021), Character 35; Clement *et al*.
 (2021), Character 44; Lu *et al*.
 (2012), Character 61; Choo *et al*.
 (2024), Character 44
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 45. Basicranial fenestra: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 52; Swartz (2012), Character 8; Zhu *et al*.
 (2017), Character 45; Cloutier *et al*.
 (2020), Character 45; Simões and Pierce (2021), Character 36; Clement *et al*.
 (2021), Character 45; Lu *et al*.
 (2012), Character 65; Long *et al*.
 (2006), Character 34; Choo *et al*.
 (2024), Character 45
+> - The coding of *Thursius* is "1"
+> - The coding of ZJYosteo is "?"

 46. Posttemporal fossae: absent (0); present (1)

 > Zhu *et al*.
 (2017), Character 46; Cloutier *et al*.
 (2020), Character 46; Simões and Pierce (2021), Character 37; Clement *et al*.
 (2021), Character 46; Lu *et al*.
 (2012), Character 67; Choo *et al*.
 (2024), Character 46
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 47. Extent of crista parotica: does not reach posterior margin of tabular (0); reaches posterior margin of tabular (1)

 > Daeschler *et al*.
 (2006), Character 25; Swartz (2012), Character 6; Zhu *et al*.
 (2017), Character 47; Cloutier *et al*.
 (2020), Character 47; Simões and Pierce (2021), Character 38; Clement *et al*.
 (2021), Character 47; Lu *et al*.
 (2012), Character 68; Long *et al*.
 (2006), Character 35; Choo *et al*.
 (2024), Character 47
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 48. Otical process: absent (0); present (1)